Lani-Kailua Outdoor Circle

 Alala Point Lawn Area After Refurbishment

 In 2020, with the arrival of COVID-19, WCCC was forced into a lockdown, and the Community Service Workline was unable to perform the landscape maintenance at Alala Point.
-In the interim, a small group of LKOC volunteers and community members, as well as our contractor, Steve Dewald have been keeping the area free from weeds and mowed.
-As a result, the new plantings are still doing very well.
-We look forward to having the Workline women return soon.
-They do a wonderful job of maintaining the landscaping of Alala Point, including the parking lot shown above, as well as the makai slopes down to water’s edge.
+In the interim, a small group of LKOC volunteers and community members, as well as our contractor, Steve Dewald were keeping the area free from weeds and mowed.
+As a result, the new plantings were doing very well.
+Thankfully, in mid-2021, the Workline teams were back, and have been doing a wonderful job of maintaining the landscaping of Alala Point, including the parking lot shown above, as well as the makai slopes down to water’s edge.

 Our continued commitment to the landscape maintenance of the Kalapawai Triangle (now a rotary), includes collaboration with the City on the redesign of the entire surrounding area, with additional bioswales (rain gardens) to be added on the roadway edges, to catch storm water runoff and pollutants before they reach Kailua Bay and Kaelepulu Stream.
 The redesign of the central rotary itself, and installation of the new landscaping along the adjacent road areas, is expected to begin in 2021.
 Once installed, we hope to continue are long-standing (since 2010) landscape maintenance of the area, where work is performed under LKOC auspices by Hele Mai Lawn and Garden Service.